namikingsoft/docker-restyaboard/README.md

 ENV restyaboard_version=REPLACE_ME
 ```

-* Notice
-If you install a higher version than Dockerfile version, it may not work, perhaps.
+But if you install a higher version than Dockerfile version, it may not work, perhaps.

 License